-Political leadership is critical in injecting urgency and providing clear direction to the complex network of existing institutions and arrangements that manage the bilateral relationship.
+Canada and the United States share the world’s largest and most comprehensive trading relationship, which supports millions of jobs in each country.
+Closer collaboration and smart border management can improve each country’s ability to address security risks while promoting job creation, sustainable growth, competitiveness and prosperity.
+Political leadership is critical in injecting urgency and providing clear direction to the complex network of existing institutions and arrangements that define the bilateral relationship.